Learn how to reverse a direct deposit.

 - If the reversal is successful and there is no current balance due on your payroll account, your bank account will be credited when the funds have been reversed from the employee's account (usually 10 days).

-- If the direct deposit reversal is not successful, you cannot void the pay cheque.
+- If the direct deposit reversal is not successful, you cannot void the paycheck.
 Since the employee has received and still has the net pay, the gross wages are valid.
 The only way to get the money back at that point is to work directly with the employee.

 - If the entire amount of the direct deposit isn't available in the employee's account, the reversal will be rejected, and no funds will be recovered.